 For example, if you took a Breathalyzer test that was measured to be just over the legal limit of 0.08%, you may have cause to believe that the test was faulty and successfully have charges dropped.
 However, if you were driving recklessly and were measured with a significantly high blood alcohol percentage (BAC) it may be more difficult to defend yourself.

 If you are going to suffer significantly as a result of losing your license, you may be able to qualify for a hardship license.
 To do so, you will need to show that losing your license will lead you to suffer extreme hardship, for example, the loss of your job.
 You should also be able to show that there are no other reasonable transportation alternatives available to you.

-If you are facing, make sure that you take action to understand the options available to you.
+If you are facing DWI charges in New York, make sure that you take action to understand the options available to you.